 Depending on ADCS’s work needs, non-exempt employees may be required to work in excess of their scheduled hours per week.
 Non-exempt employees will receive overtime pay for all extra hours worked during a work week (Sunday at 12:01 a.m. to Saturday at 12:00 a.m.).
 Pay is granted at a straight rate (one hour of overtime pay for each extra hour worked) for all hours worked up to forty hours per week; overtime pay is granted at a rate of time and a half (one and a half hours of overtime pay for each extra hour worked) for hours worked in excess of forty.
 Time worked beyond an employee’s regular schedule, during a week when a non-exempt employee works 40 hours or less (e.g., during summer hours, weeks including holidays or weeks in which the employee has taken vacation, personal or sick leave), is paid at the employee’s regular hourly rate.
 Vacation days, holidays, sick leave days and other time spent not working (e.g., unpaid mandatory lunch breaks), do not count as hours worked for the purpose of calculating overtime.

-Non-exempt employees must obtain written approval from their supervisor before working any extra hours.
+Non-exempt employees must obtain approval from their supervisor before working any extra hours.
 Employees working overtime without such approval may be subject to disciplinary action.
+Employees are required to enter a description of the work that was done during overtime in the time and attendance system.

 Exempt employees do not receive overtime pay.